Honorable Mention

 The main challenge in this type of contest is to choose among dozens of photos the one you consider as being your "best" photo and hope to be among the finalists and possibly get an award for your work.
 I leave the choice to the jury to appreciate the artistic and technical quality of this picture.
 I chose "the statue" because it best reflects the recent evolution of my style and the way I work in artistic nude photography.
 First of all, it is the result of team work because a good friend of mine, a photo artist and lecturer, coached me with lighting, natural light for the most part.
 Second, the choice of color.
 This picture is also available in monochrome but this color version reflects the atmosphere of the moment and location much better.
 Third, the location.
 After having worked in many classical studios with paper backdrops, I now work more and more in less traditional studios to be able to create a story more easily around the picture, here a factory in Budapest that has been transformed in several studios, each one with its own theme.
 Fourth, the square format that is not used that often in photography allows me to eliminate what is superfluous in the picture and focus on the story.
 When retouching, my idea was to integrate the model as a statue in the floral setting.
 The credit for this photo certainly goes to Dorka, a talented model based in Hungary.
 I asked her to improvise and she chose this pose inspired by the special atmosphere in this studio.
 AUTHOR

-Having worked with over 100 amateur models, Eric’s work is a passionate dialogue between artist and model, where sensuality and emotional truth meet.
-The best way to describe his passion is through the words of Richard Avedon: “If a day goes by without my doing something related to photography, it’s as though I’ve neglected something essential to my existence, as though I had forgotten to wake up.”
+His passion is best expressed in the words of Richard Avedon: “If a day goes by without my doing something related to photography, it’s as though I’ve neglected something essential to my existence, as though I had forgotten to wake up.”